-At the regional and international level, the territory of the Republic of Kyrgyzstan defines its transport policy in accordance with the programs it takes part in such as TRACECA or CAREC within which regional activities of passenger and freight transport are coordinated.
-Kyrgyzstan is crossed by CAREC international corridors I, II, III, V. The countries involved in CAREC, worked out an action plan to remove obstacles for the development of trade and transport links between them.
-The Kyrgyz Republic is an active participant in this program, and intends to implement the CAREC initiating regulatory reform, in parallel to the preservation and improvement of the areas of regional road infrastructure in the country.
+At regional and international levels, the Republic of Kyrgyzstan defines its transport policy in accordance with the programmes it takes part in, such as TRACECA or CAREC, through which regional activities of passenger and freight transport are coordinated.
+Kyrgyzstan is crossed by CAREC international corridors I, II, III, V. The countries involved in CAREC, worked out an action plan (up to 2020) to remove obstacles for the development of trade and transport links between them.
+The Kyrgyz Republic is an active participant in this programme, and intends to implement the CAREC initiating regulatory reform, in parallel to the preservation and improvement of the areas of regional road infrastructure in the country.